The Kakeya needle problem and the existence of Besicovitch and Nikodym sets for rectifiable sets: Introduction

 Consider, e.g., the special case where there is a line $\ell \in (\P^2)^*$ such that there is a neighborhood of $\ell$ in which no two normal lines of $E$ intersect.
 Then \Cref{theorem:besicovitch-rot} says that we can rotate $E$ continuously by $360^\circ$, covering a set of zero Lebesgue measure, where at each time moment, we only need to delete \emph{one point}.
 This happens, e.g., in the special case when $E$ is the graph of a convex function; by choosing the line $\ell$ to lie below the graph, there is a neighborhood of $\ell$ where no two normal lines meet.

-If $E$ is strictly convex, then we can apply \Cref{theorem:besicovitch-rot} with $\ell=\P^1$ and hence translate $E$ to any arbitrary position in the plane in a set of zero Lebesgue measure, deleting one point at each time moment.
+If $E$ is strictly convex, then we can apply \Cref{theorem:besicovitch-rot} with $\ell=\P^1$ and hence translate $E$ to an arbitrary position in the plane in a set of zero Lebesgue measure, deleting one point at each time moment.

 For moving a circle, we can choose any line $\ell$.
 In this case we need to delete, at each time moment, not just one but two diametrically opposite points of the circle, since they have the same normal line.

 By the continuity of $P$, we can construct, from these Besicovitch sets, analogues of Nikodym sets, using the technique outlined at the beginning of this introduction.
 We state these more precisely in \Cref{section:besi-niko}.